Solomon Story of an astute politician and negotiator

 The jewelry belonging to Maacah and the other women of the royal harem would have been prised from their fingers and given into the coffers of Shishaq.

-Egyptian Light Infantry Jerusalem was sacked by soldiers like this
+Egyptian Light Infantry.
+Jerusalem was sacked by soldiers like these.

 When Rehoboam returned he replaced the shields, but without the resources of Solomon he was forced to replace them with brass, not gold.
 What resources he had were funnelled into the building of a series of fortresses and defensive walls around his territory.
 These were working defense centres for storing food and arms, all within riding distance of each other, all watching and reporting back to Rehoboam’s central command centre in Jerusalem.